Magic wavelength: Polarizability depends on wavelength

-Despite having different function forms, the polarizabilities of two atomic states do have a dependency on the wavelength of the laser field.
+Despite having different functional forms, the polarizabilities of two atomic states do have a dependency on the wavelength of the laser field.
 In some cases, it is then possible to find a particular wavelength at which the two atomic states happen to have exactly the same polarizability.
 This particular wavelength, where the AC Stark shift vanishes for the transition frequency, is called the magic wavelength, and the frequency that corresponds to this wavelength is called the magic frequency.
-This idea was first introduced by Hidetoshi Katori's calculation in 2003, and then experimentally achieved by Katori's group in 2005.
+This idea was first introduced by Hidetoshi Katori's calculation in 2003, and then experimentally achieved by Katori's group in 2003.